It is not death that a man should fear, but he should fear never beginning to live.

 Kelvin founded this nonprofit to dedicate his efforts to helping people improve their quality of life through an approach that is based on understanding death more clearly and aligning that understanding more accurately with each of our respective belief systems — whatever they may be.
 By doing so, each person reduces or eliminates their fear of death — to free up otherwise wasted energy that can be refocused to better use in one’s daily life.

 Unlike most who work in the area of fears around death and dying, Kelvin does not take a religious approach, nor a therapy approach.
-Instead, he takes an understanding approach clarifying misunderstandings about the fear of death, along with teaching techniques that reduce and balance neurophysiological imbalances in the blood chemistry by turning on the “opposite of the Fight or Flight switch” that exists in everyone.
+Instead, he takes an understanding approach clarifying misunderstandings about the fear of death (or thanatophobia), along with teaching techniques that reduce and balance neurophysiological imbalances in the blood chemistry by turning on the “opposite of the Fight or Flight switch” that exists in everyone.

 Author of the bestselling book: “Overcoming the Fear of Death: Through Each of the 4 Main Belief Systems.”